princefishthrower/chrisfrew.in/src/pages/final-say-bitcoin/index.md

 # My Promise to You

-Let me promise you, I won't post about Bitcoin speculation (in relation to politics or economics, maybe one day some tech stuff) on this blog ever again.
+Let me promise you, I won't post about Bitcoin speculation on this blog ever again.
+(At least in relation to any sort of price speculation, maybe one day later I will post on some tech stuff)

 # The Numbers

+The most basic key economics of Bitcoin for determining it's price are: 1. there will only be 21 million of them, and 2.
+The demand for the holy coin is ever increasing, and at least all of 2018, it looks as though that trend will hold.
+As long as these two key economic ingredients hold true (the 21 million I am 100% sure of, it's [baked intp Bitcoin's code](https://github.com/bitcoin/bitcoin/blob/c24337964f2d0500975abb4ef55c324daaf349b6/src/main.cpp#L1361)), the inarguable bottom line is that the price will go up, no exceptions.
+We don't even need any technical analysis!
+There are millions of examples throughout history: something with a limited supply and increasing demand, the "things" price goes up.
+No exceptions.

+# First to Market
-The simple economics of Bitcoin are: there will only every 21 million of them, Bitcoin was the first of its kind (certainly not the best - many improvements in other coins and blockchain protocols exist - more on that below).
-But the fact still stands, Bitcoin has both the largest _and_ majority of the market caps among all the other cryptocurrencies.
+It's important to remember, Bitcoin was the first of its kind (certainly not the best - many improvements in other coins and blockchain protocols exist - more on that below), Bitcoin has both the largest _and_ majority of the market caps among all the other cryptocurrencies.
+(Edit: December 19th!
+Bitcoin dipped just below 49.9% market capitilization in crypto!
+[I built a small bookmarklet called MarkCap](frewinchristopher.github.io/markcap) for [coinmarketcap.com](coinmarketcap.com) that puts the percent market cap next to the market cap number.)

 !["We'll give up the hostages if you send us 10000 Bitcoin!"
 "10000 Bitcoin?
 Does he think this is 2017?
 There's no single entity left in the world with that much!"](./bitcoincomic.jpg)

-A comic I thought up about Bitcoin  :joy::joy::joy: (_still not done, but it will show up here soon_).
+A comic I thought up about Bitcoin  :joy::joy::joy: (_comic is still not done, but it will show up here soon_).

 As cash flows from standard gold to Bitcoin, the market cap could approach the _trillions_ range.
 With that order of magnitude of market cap, 1 Bitcoin would have: